-2.1.7 Restoration
+2.1.6 Restoration

 The table below lists all flagship sites which are committed restoration plans.
-The MLP has a target of creating 200ha of priority habitat over the plan period, either through mineral site restoration or through contributions to support off-site enhancements in proximity to the extraction site, as per Policy S12.
+The adopted MLP (2014) had a target of creating 200ha of priority habitat over the plan period, either through mineral site restoration or through contributions to support off-site enhancements in proximity to the extraction site, as per Policy S12 of that Plan.
 Relevant progress is measured under Mineral Monitoring Indicator Monitoring Indicator 11 of the MLP (Amount of newly restored land for habitat creation).
 Provided all flagship sites go ahead, 193ha of priority habitat will be created.